Best Places To Snorkel On Kauai

 This leads many visitors to ask, where are the best snorkeling spots in Kauai?
 Follow along below as we’ve rounded up our favorite locations around the island.

 This Kauai beach is the closest beach to the Napali Coast that you can drive to.
 The views at Ke’e (pronounced Key-AY) are incredible and the sand is soft.
-During the summer, the serene waters make this a great location for snorkeling.
+During the summer, the serene waters make this easily one of the best Kauai snorkeling beaches.
 You can even see the reef and the beautiful fish that call it home.

 Be very careful as you near the reef.
 On the left side where Ke’e Beach opens up to the ocean, strong rip currents can rip you out to sea.
 Chat with the lifeguards before attempting to snorkel at Ke’e.

-Next to Ke’e Beach, you’ll find the stunning Napali Coast.
+Next to Ke’e Beach, you’ll find the stunning Napali Coast (our personal favorite).
 While it can be hard to reach the Napali Coast with long hiking trails, you can take a Catamaran Cruise to the waters beyond the Napali for some unique snorkeling.
 Many have spotted whales, dolphins, sea turtles, and tropical fish on these snorkeling cruises.
 Plus, we offer food and drinks for when you’re finished.

 Nervous about snorkeling for the first time?
-Poipu Beach is a great location for snorkeling beginners.
+Poipu Beach is a great location for beginners looking to snorkel on Kauai.
 While the snorkeling area itself is rather small and sandy, it opens up to some reef where fish and other marine wildlife hang out.
 You might even spot sea turtles or even a monk seal lounging on the beach.

 The beach is a great place to spend time as well.
 You can swim, snorkel, sunbathe, and even grill something tasty on the barbecue.